 My interpretation of detailing is that detail means personalized and that’s how I deliver all my services.

 “How much is it to polish my car?“

 “How much is it to polish my car?” is a question I get asked daily.
 There is no quick or simple answer and certainly not if you want it done properly and safely.

-There are three main factors that determine the amount of polishing your car needs;
+There are four main factors that determine the amount of polishing your car needs;

 #1 How thick is your car’s paint.

-This sets the limit on what scratches, swirls, defects etc can be removed or only improved, safely, without compromising the thickness or integrity of your paint.
-By integrity i mean where it fails like peeling etc.
+Therefore the thickness of your paint limits what scratches, swirls, defects etc can be removed or only improved, safely, without compromising the integrity of your paint.
+By integrity I mean where it starts to fail like; fading or peeling prematurely.

 #3 How hard/soft is your paint.

 This makes polishing easier or more difficult.
 Physical testing by polishing is the only way to determine this.

 #4 YOUR EYE & EXPECTATION